Orlando Arcia Player Props: Braves vs. Athletics

-On Tuesday, Orlando Arcia (.229 slugging percentage in past 10 games, with no homers) and the Atlanta Braves play the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 9:40 PM ET.
+The Atlanta Braves, including Orlando Arcia (.278 on-base percentage in past 10 games, 74 points below season-long percentage), take on starter James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 3:37 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Athletics.
+In his last game he had a hitless performance (0-for-3) against the Athletics.

 Orlando Arcia Game Info & Props vs. the Athletics